freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 | priority      |                           | NOT YET IMPLEMENTED                                                       | NO         |
 +---------------+---------------------------+---------------------------------------------------------------------------+------------+

-Exclusive multivalue behavior
+Exclusive Multivalue Behavior
 -----------------------------

 This behavior represents an object feature that only takes values from a predefined list.
-For example the input property of a TV object could only take values like INPUT1, INPUT2, SATELLITE, etc...
+For example, the input property of a TV object can only take values like INPUT1, INPUT2, SATELLITE, etc...

 +---------------+---------------------------+--------------------------------------------------------------+------------+